 I couldn’t get out of bed for three days, I didn’t eat, I barely slept, and all I did was cry.
 It sounds pathetic to me to say, but it’s not.
 It was something at that point that was out of my control.
 I couldn’t move, I don’t think I went longer than half an hour without crying.

 When I was 16, I wanted to end it.
 I remember sitting, crying, on my bedroom floor with a bottle of pain killers in my hand.
-I had written a goodbye, and I was trying to catch my breath enough in between sobs to take the pills when my little brother knocked on my door telling me dinner was ready.
+I had written a goodbye note, and I was trying to catch my breath in between sobs to take the pills when my little brother knocked on my door telling me dinner was ready.

 At that moment, I promised myself that no matter how much pain I felt, I would never want to inflict that pain onto them.
 I got out of bed on Sunday, I didn’t really do anything, I forced myself to do some dishes, but I ordered food in to make sure I ate a little bit.